Supply Chain Issues: How Global Shortages Are Affecting Consumers Nationwide

 The supply chain for any given company can start with suppliers of raw materials and other inputs.
 Once a product is made, it travels along the network from the factory to a warehouse to a store and ultimately to the final customer.
-Various agents, brokers, vendors, transportation companies, and distribution centers can play key roles along the way in ensuring a product gets made and reaches its final destination.READ MORE: Man Awarded Broward Medal Of Valor For Saving Woman During Attempted Kidnapping
+Various agents, brokers, vendors, transportation companies, and distribution centers can play key roles along the way in ensuring a product gets made and reaches its final destination.READ MORE: Gov. Ron Desantis Announces More Than $481 Million To Improve Water Quality Across Florida

 Thanks to a variety of problems, exacerbated by the global COVID pandemic, the supply chain isn’t acting as it should.
 Cargo ships carrying approximately half a million shipping containers filled with goods from various countries in Asia await offloading at the ports of Los Angeles and Long Beach.
 Once they are offloaded, a shortage of truck drivers prevents those containers from moving out of ports in a timely manner.
 Railroad terminals, where trucks deliver goods for the next leg of the journey, are backed up with containers awaiting further transport, which, in turn, also block inbound trains.
 Should those goods somehow make it to a warehouse, worker shortages are limiting their timely processing.